AntoineVendeville/antoinevendeville.github.io/_pages/committees.md

 ---

 ## WWCS2025
 I am an organiser of the [Winter Workshop in Complex Systems 2025](https://wwcs2025.github.io/) that will be held in Bergamo at the end of January 2025.
-More details soon!

 <center>
 <img src="../images/wwcs.png" width="40%"/>